-Selected teams and proposals selected to participate in the GPPN Conference at FGV EAESP will each give a presentation on the first day of the conference of up to 3 minutes.
+Selected teams and proposals selected to participate in the GPPN Conference at FGV EAESP each gave a presentation on the first day of the conference of up to 3 minutes.

-Up to 10 teams/proposals will be given detailed feedback by the Jury of Deans and selected to present on the second day of the conference.
-This second presentation will be for up to 5 minutes followed by questions from the Jury.
+Up to 10 teams/proposals were given detailed feedback by the Jury of Deans and selected to present on the second day of the conference.
+This second presentation was for up to 5 minutes followed by questions from the Jury.

-On the second day of the conference, students not chosen to participate in the second round of the main competition (described above) will work in teams on a different task.
-Details of this task will be provided at the conference and no advance preparation is required.
-However, attendance at the second day of the conference (Sunday 5 March) is a condition of participation which students agree to at the point of application.
-Absence on the second day will affect the reimbursement of your expenses for that day.
+On the second day of the conference, students not chosen to participate in the second round of the main competition (described above) worked in teams on a different task.
+Details of this task were provided at the conference and no advance preparation was required.
+However, attendance at the second day of the conference (Sunday 5 March) was a condition of participation which students agreed to at the point of application.
+Absence on the second day affected the reimbursement of your expenses for that day.

 Conditions for participation

 We would like to make the GPPN conference a safe and enjoyable experience for all participants.
 Students will be required to show proof of vaccination or immunization against Covid-19 before entering the campus of the São Paulo School of Business at FGV.
 Students who cannot be vaccinated will be required to present a valid antigen test less than 24 hours old before entering the campus.
 Depending on applying regulations, students may be required to wear face coverings.
 Students who do not fulfill these conditions will be refused access to the event, and may be required to reimburse travel and accommodation costs.
 Non-compliance with these measures during the trip will be considered a disciplinary offense by FGV EAESP.